FedorIvanov37/sv-terminal/README.md

 ## SIGNAL Overview

-SIGNAL simplifies sending of banking card e-commerce transactions to banking card processing systems using a useful visual interface making simple things simple to achieve
+SIGNAL simplifies the sending of banking card e-commerce transactions to banking card processing systems using a useful visual interface making simple things simple to achieve

 The SIGNAL uses ISO-8583 E-pay protocol for transactions sending, instead of PSP.
 It can be used during the Payment